 If you are not sure whether you need a building consent or resource consent, contact the Council on (03) 941 8999 to discuss with a Duty Building Consent Officer or Planner.

 If you're going to manage the project, be aware of your responsibilities.
 If you're not the project manager, it still pays to know your rights and obligations in the buying and in the building process so you can protect yourself and others within the law.

-For more information refer to the MBIE: Homeowner Rights and Obligations section.
+For more information refer to the MBIE: Homeowner Rights and Obligations (external link) section.

 Contracting your rights and obligations out might be the right thing to do when dealing with a complex project or simply in order to keep your peace of mind during the build process.

 A written contract is always a good way to ensure you and your contractor understand your rights and obligations from the start of a project, so make sure your contract spells them out.
 For example, your contract should include a payment schedule, a dispute resolution process and information about who does what in the building process.

 Please note: you must have a written contract for residential building work with a value of $30,000 or more (including GST).
 However you can have a contract for any project, regardless of the cost.